rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

    to get to all your passwords.
    This is especially useful since no email is involved.

+0. Click the <strong>Sign in</strong> tab.

+   NOTE: It's not an email address, specify the user name with the registry name, such as `JamesBond007@kode.im`.

-   This (and installation) only needs to be done once.
+   The above (and installation) only needs to be done once.

    ### Peer-to-peer client